na-na-hi/renget/archive/pcrgjpstartguide.md

 **Inori** - Top tier Arena unit, good roll for those who enjoy that mode.
 Is also farmable at Hard Node 44-3.
 **Magical Girl Kasumi** - Top tier Arena unit for offense and defense, farmable at Hard Node 38-3 **Oedo Yuki** - Excellent buffer and debuffer for magic comps.
 Not farmable.
+**S.Chika** - Very strong only with UE, but can shut down magic damage heavily with shields.

 ##->Permanent Sub Player level 200 Campaign<-
 Starting December 16th JST on reset, various permanent Campaigns will be apply to all players below 200.
 See the full list below: